illumineawake/team-think-mcp/docs/multi-agent-tdd-template.md

 - **Role Acknowledgment**: "I am Agent 3 - The Validator responsible for Testing & Validation"
 - **Primary Tasks**: Implementing TDD workflow, Writing tests, validation scripts, debugging, quality assurance
 - **Tools**: Testing frameworks, validation tools
+- **Rules**: You will only write tests, following TDD guidelines in CLAUDE.md.
+You will not write the implementation code